 In the early years of marriage, we traveled back to Alaska on several mission trips, and I completed a Master's in Biblical Counseling.
 In 2008 and 2012 God graced us with our two boys, Elias and Jathan.
 They are both definitely a reminder of God's faithfulness and grace!
 We praise the Lord so much for His grace and goodness in our lives!
 In 2011 we moved to establish our home church base in Soldotna, Alaska.
 After serving on staff at Soldotna Bible Chapel for over a year, our church family commissioned us for mission service in southwest Alaska.

-After serving for 1 year in Bethel, Alaska God led us to return to our church base in Soldotna where I now serve as the Pastor of Adult Ministries at Soldotna Bible Chapel.
-We are privileged to continue outreach ministry to the Bethel region through a seminary and radio ministry each uniquely based in this hub for the Yukon-Kuskokwim Delta.
+After serving for 1 year in Bethel, Alaska God led us to return to our church base in Soldotna where I served as the Pastor of Adult Ministries at Soldotna Bible Chapel for 5 additional years.
+We are now embarking on a new phase of God’s leading as we plant a church in our Soldotna area that will specifically target the brokenness of addiction, homelessness, incarceration, etc… We are also privileged to continue outreach ministry to the Bethel region through a seminary and radio ministry each uniquely based in this hub for the Yukon-Kuskokwim Delta.
 While we are minimally involved in the actual day to day ministry of KYKD radio, we continue our relationships and prayers for this critical ministry.
-It continues to be our privilege to return twice a year, where I teach block courses at the Alaska Bible Seminary.
+It continues to be our privilege to return twice a year, where I teach block courses at the Alaska Bible Seminary in Bethel.

-In addition to the tremendous privilege of being a husband and a father of 2 boys, my passions lie around preaching, small group discipleship, and leadership development.
-Whether God keeps us in our current local church/short-term missions situation or leads us back into full-time missions at some point, we count it an immense privilege to serve our faithful Redeemer God wherever He leads!
+In addition to the tremendous privilege of being a husband and a father of 2 boys, my passions lie around preaching, discipleship, and leadership development.
+We count it an immense privilege to serve our faithful Redeemer God wherever He leads!

 For the Spread of His Fame,